cscart/docs/en/user_guide/addons/comments_and_reviews/enable_comments_addon.rst

    * Automatically allow or forbid comments and reviews for newly-created objects without affecting existing ones.
 That way you won't need to manually do this for every object you create.

-   * Forbid to leave reviews about vendor from that vendor.
+   * Forbid to leave reviews about vendor to anyone who hasn't bought anything from that vendor.

 ==============================
 Choose Where to Allow Comments